Global-Virtual-Networks/Grid-Plugin/README.md

 ## Components

-1. Data adapter is the property instructs the plugin how to get the grid data.
+1. Data adapter is the property that instructs the plugin how to get the grid data.
 There are two ways to do this(check index.html for the syntax):
     - Restful API Call
     - Supplying Local Data